Nordicdesign/nebula-help/src/content/docs/guides/your-first-flight.md

 ---
-title: Getting started with Omega
+title: Your first flight
-description: What is Omega?
+description: First steps to get to the air in Omega.
 ---

 Omega is a career / economy simulation for flight simation, currently supporting MS Flight Simulator.
 You can flight all over the world running assignments and getting paid (virtually) in the process.